BrandonTang89/AbstractionProject/brandon-fl/brandonTypst.typ

 - Do the indexing transformation on the parameterised antecedent, and output constraints
 - Do the symbolic simulation and check whether the output constraint holds

 This is a sound approach.

 First we note that after we parameterise the antecedent, we still test all the cases $C, T$ such that $P[C, T]$ holds by the completeness of `param`.

+We also note that the base case for our symbolic simulation invariant still holds even though our input signals are now functions of the parameterisation variables.
+In this case, we can imagine that we are doing symbolic simulation on a bigger circuit with the param functions bolted onto the front, feeding the inputs of the regular circuit.
+The input signals $s$ are now replaced with the param functions $f_s$ and our basecase argument will still hold.

-Secondly, we also have the parameterised indexing relation satisfying the coverage condition:
+Furthermore, we also have the parameterised indexing relation satisfying the coverage condition:

 Assuming that the indexing relation $R[X, C, T]$ used satisfies the coverage condition $forall T forall C (P[C, T] -> exists X R[X, C, T])$ then the parameterised indexing relation $R'[X, C, T']$ will also satisfy the coverage condition, in terms of the new parameterisation variables, i.e. $forall T' forall C exists X R'[X, C, T']$ where $T'$ is the new parameterised input signals.